Kaylee Hunter: Early career

-In 2023, she began the season with Calgary Blizzard SC playing in the 2023 League1 Alberta Exhibition Series.
+In 2023, Hunter began the season with Calgary Blizzard SC playing in the 2023 League1 Alberta Exhibition Series.
 Later in 2023, she joined Whitecaps FC Girls Elite in League1 British Columbia.
 She won league titles both years with the Whitecaps and was named the MVP at the 2024 Women's Inter-Provincial Championship.
+That same year, she was named the Whitecaps Most Promising Female Player / BMO RESP Academy Female Player.